i3v/uifigureOnTop/README.md

-# WinOnTop
+# uifigureOnTop
-Allows to trigger figure's "Always On Top" state for Matlab `figure()` windows.
+Allows to trigger figure's "Always On Top" state for Matlab `uifigure()` windows.

 ## Main features:
 * Turns "always on top" state on and off